Grill Grates: Buying Guide, Reviews, And Ratings, And Busting The Cast Iron Myth

 A sturdy porcelain enamel coating is applied to a variety of metals of different weights.
 You'll find it on rods or on upside down U shaped rails (below).
 It can be coated on cast iron or tempered steel.
 I prefer the thin rods so they don't block the radiant heat needed to brown the surfaces of foods.

 Porcelain is easy to clean.
-It is hard to crack the surface, but dropping them can do the trick, and then they start to rust.
-Vigorous scrubbing and scraping can scratch them and eventually wear off the coating.
-But with proper care they work just fine, last for years, and they are a lot cheaper than stainless.
-I recommend them for charcoal grills.
+Dropping them can crack them, and after many uses heating and cooling can make micro cracks and then they start to rust.
+Also, vigorous scrubbing and scraping can scratch them and eventually wear off the coating.
+But with proper care they work just fine for years, and they are a lot cheaper than stainless.

 Yes, they warp under extremely high heats.
 Yes, after a year or two they pit and the plating chips off, then they rust, and you've got to heave them.
 But they're so cheap that replacing them is not painful.
 Their chief advantage is that they stay out of the way of radiant heat from below leaving the surface open for real searing.
 They're the next best thing to no grates at all.
 The only love they get is from this Meathead.